Triumph invited me to the launch of the new Street Triple back January in London.

 As I stated earlier the new 765 is kitted out with lots of new tech.
 It has a full-colour dash, adjustable rider modes and a quick-shifter.
 I’ll admit I didn’t play with these much, I was too busy enjoying myself, but I did like it when dark mode flicks on the night/dark screen, I do prefer that to the light day screen.

-When heading out on my road test a Triumph guy said to me “That engine will kill off the Speed Triple”.
-I didn’t know how to interpret those words, or what to expect so it meant nothing until after I got back.
-Now, I haven’t ridden a speed triple, but with hindsight and looking at the specs and figures, the new 765 engine makes 121hp, and the 1050 speed triple makes 136.
-So the Speed Triple makes 15 hp more but is a lot bigger and heavier bike.
+When heading out on my road test, a Triumph guy said to me “That engine will kill off the Speed Triple”.
+I didn’t know how to interpret those words, or what to expect, so it meant nothing until after I got back.
+I haven’t taken a speed triple out, but with hindsight and looking at the specs and figures, the new 765 engine makes 121hp, and the 1050 speed triple makes 136.
+The Speed Triple makes 15 hp more but is a bigger and heavier bike.
 What the triumph guy said was starting to make sense.
-I would rather have a lighter more nimble bike, that’s going to be cheaper on running and maintenance costs.
+I would rather have a lighter more nimble bike, that’s going to be cheaper to run.

 The only major problem I found, is that after the demo ride, I didn’t want to hand the keys back.
-The thought of going back to my Stone Age 2011 bike with no creature comforts and no quickshifter was heartbreaking.
 Could I live with a Street Triple?
-Well, I think I could.
-It was great fun and I had a beaming smile from ear to ear.
-The engine and exhaust note is addictive and I can’t stress how quick this bike is on the road even with a bloke who has no clue what he is doing at the helm.
+I think I could.
+It was great fun, and I had a beaming smile from ear to ear.
+The engine and exhaust note is addictive, and I can’t stress how quick this bike is on the road even with a bloke who has no clue what he is doing at the helm.